trouble shooting skin irritation

 2) Dry ring with blow dryer.

-4) Wear ring, completely dry, for a day.
-Do not allow to get wet.
+4) Let the ring completely dry for a day.
+Do not allow it to get wet.

 5) Repeat.

-6) If rash re-appears, report it to us with metal type.
+6) If the rash re-appears, report it to us with metal type.

-7) If Fit, Moisture, and Bacteria are ruled out, likely solution is to rhodium plate inside of ring.
+7) If Fit, Moisture, and Bacteria are ruled out, the likely solution is to put a rhodium plate inside the ring.